 J. Review under the Treasury and General Government Appropriations Act, 2001

 Section 515 of the Treasury and General Government Appropriations Act, 2001 (44 U.S.C.
 3516, note) provides for agencies to review most disseminations of information to the public under guidelines established by each agency pursuant to general guidelines issued by OMB.
 OMB's guidelines were published at 67 FR 8452 (February 22, 2002), and DOE’s guidelines were published at 67 FR 62446 (October 7, 2002).
-DOE has reviewed today's final rule under the OMB and DOE guidelines and has concluded that it is consistent with applicable policies in those guidelines.
+DOE has reviewed this rulemaking under the OMB and DOE guidelines and has preliminarily concluded that it is consistent with applicable policies in those guidelines.

 K. Review under Executive Order 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use”

 Executive Order 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use,” 66 FR 28355 (May 22, 2001), requires Federal agencies to prepare and submit to the Office of Information and Regulatory Affairs (OIRA), Office of Management and Budget, a Statement of Energy Effects for any proposed significant energy action.
 A “significant energy action” is defined as any action by an agency that promulgated or is expected to lead to promulgation of a final rule, and that: (1) is a significant regulatory action under Executive Order 12866, or any successor order; and (2) is likely to have a significant adverse effect on the supply, distribution, or use of energy, or (3) is designated by the Administrator of OIRA as a significant energy action.
 For any proposed significant energy action, the agency must give a detailed statement of any adverse effects on energy supply, distribution, or use should the proposal be implemented, and of reasonable alternatives to the action and their expected benefits on energy supply, distribution, and use.
-This final rule would not have a significant adverse effect on the supply, distribution, or use of energy.
-Moreover, as the final rule increases building energy efficiency, it would not have a significant adverse effect on energy.
-For these reasons, the final rule is not a significant energy action.
+This rulemaking would not have a significant adverse effect on the supply, distribution, or use of energy.
+Moreover, as the rulemaking would result in increased building energy efficiency, it would not have a significant adverse effect on energy.
+For these reasons, the rulemaking is not a significant energy action.
 Accordingly, DOE has not prepared a Statement of Energy Effects.

 L. Review Under the Information Quality Bulletin for Peer Review